Case: Windows 10 updates delete my files

 Solutions to automated Windows 10 update delete files

-Files being lost after a Windwos update may be caused by different reasons, and there are correspondingly different solutions.
+Files being lost after a Windows update may be caused by different reasons, and there are correspondingly different solutions.
 Hopefully one of them can help you.

 During the update process, Windows may sign you in a temporary account and fail to restore yoru user profile when it's done.
 Thus your personal files cannot be found due to the privacy protection.
 To fix it, you can: